 Each of the 12 major universities in the Big 12 Conference participates in distance education.
 This website will direct users to distance education programs at each Big 12 school.

-Formally established in 2008, the Big 12 Engineering Consortium enables students to enroll at any Big 12 school to take fully online nuclear engineering courses taught by Kansas State University, Texas A&M University, the University of Missouri, and the University of Texas at Austin without having to deal with the hassle of credit transfer.
+Formally established in 2008, the University Engineering Alliance enables students to enroll at any partner school to take fully online nuclear engineering courses taught by Kansas State University, the University of Kansas, Baylor University, Iowa State University, the University of Nebraska, Texas A&M University, the University of Missouri, and the University of Texas at Austin without having to deal with the hassle of credit transfer.

 Great Plains IDEA